 The declarations against magic are abundant in the Bible.
 Sure, there are very problematic aspects to this condemnation, which we will be discussing.
 To begin with, we can appreciate why this anti-magic stance within the Bible is problematic by envisioning a debate between a Christian and a Mage while an atheist watches.
 From the perspective of the atheist, it appears silly to condemn what is in fact intrinsic to any belief in a supernatural reality.
 To the atheist, Christianity is just as magical and consequentially nonsensical as Voodoo, just with a different set of specific answers to its origin and rules.

 Similarly, you have to demarcate the difference between a miracle on one hand, and magic on the other.
-We see that the witch of Endor summons Samuel’s shade and is condemned, whereas Elisha can curse children and then command bears to maul and kill them.
-The difference isn’t easy to parse.
+We see that the witch of Endor summons Samuel’s shade and is condemned, whereas Elisha can curse children in the name of God, and apparently summon bears to maul them (the bears arrive in the next sentence after the curse, as if to suggest they were connected occurrences).
+The difference between the two isn’t easy to parse.
 To illustrate this fine line of difference, we have recourse to Moses and Aaron’s confrontation with the Egyptian magicians.
-The magicians could turn their staffs into snakes just as Aaron could, but Aaron’s serpent- staff consumed the magicians’ serpents.
-They are capable of performing similar feats, and if we were to say that Aaron’s performance reflects his authority and allegiance to the true god – thus miracle as opposed to magic – there is no real reason not to suppose that, on the contrary, he was just a more powerful magician.
+The magicians could turn their staffs into serpents just as Aaron could.
+The story goes that Aaron’s serpent consumed the magicians’ serpents, but they are capable of performing similar feats – hence the difficulty in distinguishing between the two -, and if we were to say that Aaron’s performance reflects his authority and allegiance to the true god – thus miracle as opposed to magic – there is no real reason not to suppose that, on the contrary, he was just a more powerful magician.

 To the Egyptian, it would have perhaps meant precisely this; magic is the result of an intersection between the mundane sphere and the supermundance sphere, where the super-mundane, being pre-eminent and superior, exercises influence over the mundane.
 The super mundane is populated by various denizens, with a hierarchy; be it different gods, or one god with angels and over against them one devil with a hierarchy of demons.
 To the Egyptian, this argument would not be different than the belief in magic; it is still the influence of power originating from a supernatural plane, which is magic par excellence.